 |--encoding-type||Specifies the encoding type of the object name.
 If this option is specified, this

 value must be url.
-If this option is not specified, the object name is not encoded.
+Otherwise, the object name is not encoded.
+Bucket names cannot

 Notice The value of this option must be in oss: //bucket/url_encode (object) format.
 For example, the URL